iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 - iPad Pro 12.9-inch (2nd generation)

-Other devices using iOS 11 or macOS High Sierra can view, edit, or duplicate HEIF and HEVC media, with some limitations.
+Other devices using iOS 11 or later or macOS High Sierra or later can view, edit, or duplicate HEIF and HEVC media, with some limitations.

-Though capturing in HEIF and HEVC format is recommended, you can capture media using older formats that are more broadly compatible with other operating systems and devices:
+Though capturing in HEIF and HEVC format is recommended, you can set these devices to capture media using older formats that are more broadly compatible with other operating systems and devices:

 - In iOS 11, go to Settings > Camera.